jihunhwang/jihunhwang.github.io/_pages/notes.md

 <li><a href="https://drive.google.com/open?id=1G1_7gSlUzcnvNq_t1KiNnP8QQUTryeX_">Computing Higher Symplectic Capacities</a> by <a href="http://math.columbia.edu/~kyler/">Kyler Siegel</a> from Columbia at <a href="https://www.math.umass.edu/seminars/geometry-and-topology-seminar">Geometry and Topology Seminar</a> at UMass Amherst in Feb 19th, 2020.
 </li>

-<li><a href="https://drive.google.com/open?id=1c_dd1yJWKzdi560e7_5BwIG1uoxHMKOu">The Multiplicative Hitchin System</a> by <a href="https://people.math.umass.edu/~celliott/">Chris Elliott</a> from UMass Amherst at <a href="https://www.math.umass.edu/seminars/geometry-and-topology-seminar">Geometry and Topology Seminar</a> at UMass Amherst in Feb 7th, 2020.
+<li><a href="https://drive.google.com/open?id=1c_dd1yJWKzdi560e7_5BwIG1uoxHMKOu">The Multiplicative Hitchin System</a> by <a href="https://people.math.umass.edu/~celliott/">Chris Elliott</a> from UMass Amherst at the <a href="https://www.math.umass.edu/seminars/geometry-and-topology-seminar">UMass Geometry and Topology Seminar</a> at UMass Amherst in Feb 7th, 2020.
 </li>

-<li><a href="https://drive.google.com/open?id=1Vv3vxqLlKpIdfB50DmzyjPyuTJ8ewHQF">A Pascal's Theorem for Rational Normed Curves</a> by <a href="http://people.math.umass.edu/~schaffler/">Luca Schaffler</a> from UMass Amherst at <a href="https://www.math.umass.edu/seminars/valley-geometry-seminar">Valley Geometry Seminar</a> at UMass Amherst in Jan 31st, 2020.
+<li><a href="https://drive.google.com/open?id=1Vv3vxqLlKpIdfB50DmzyjPyuTJ8ewHQF">A Pascal's Theorem for Rational Normed Curves</a> by <a href="http://people.math.umass.edu/~schaffler/">Luca Schaffler</a> from UMass Amherst at the <a href="https://www.math.umass.edu/seminars/valley-geometry-seminar">Valley Geometry Seminar</a> at UMass Amherst in Jan 31st, 2020.
 </li>

 <!--